 Is this another Polyglot Conference?

-No, Polyglot Conference is a separate event organized by our friends Richard Simcott and Alex Rawlings which takes place in different countries every year (the next one is planned for Japan in late 2019).
+No, Polyglot Conference is a separate event organized by our friends Richard Simcott and Alex Rawlings which takes place in different countries every year (the next edition will take place in Mexico in October 2020).
 There is another event which we highly recommend called LangFest, held annualy in August in Canada.
 All three events are trying to join polyglots and language enthusiasts and enable the polyglot community to get together and share our great passion for languages.
 We are very happy to receive participants who have been to Polyglot Conferences and LangFests and would like to meet like-minded language lovers again.